TME520/sw-bm-top-trumps-computer-vision/phase1/rules.md

 To QR-cam a card is to show the QR code printed on it to the webcam of the computer against which you're playing.
 It is a way for the AI to keep track of the state of the battle.
 As a rule of thumb, QR-cam every card you take from the deck.
 The AI won't know which cards you have in hand unless you pick the Grand Master difficulty level.

-#### P1 & CMP
+#### Human Player & Computer Player

-P1 is Player 1, the human player.
-CMP is the computer.
+Human Player is Player 1, the human player.
+Computer Player is the computer.

 #### Rounds, Battles